Bcorp

 Access to the Site is free.

-The percentage applicable varies according to the payment method, the volume of funds raised and the currency in which the funds are raised.
+The commission remunerating the Services provided by the Company is calculated as a percentage of the amount of Contributions collected by the mediation of the Site that are subject to a fund transfer.
+The applicable percentage varies according to the payment method and the volume of collected funds and the currency in which the funds are collected.

 Example of calculation: